-There’s a simple, earthy cake in the French culinary repertoire, from the region of Limousin, called clafouti (pronounced klah-foo-tee).
+There’s a simple, earthy, peasant cake in the French culinary repertoire, from the region of Limousin, called clafouti (pronounced klah-foo-tee).
 And it’s an especially delicious way to treat fresh summer fruit and berries.

-It consists of a layer of cake-custard, topped with a layer of fruit.
+It consists of a layer of cakey-custard, topped with a layer of fruit.
 The result can be more like cake or more like custard, depending on the proportions in the batter.
 Sometimes clafouti is described as a pancake, and it does have a slight similarity to the high-rising German pancake called Dutch Baby.
-I have also eaten versions that are simple custards enrobing fruit–no flour in the batter at all.
+I have also eaten versions of peasant cake that are simple custards enrobing fruit–no flour in the batter at all.

 My version is on the other end of the spectrum.
 It contains no eggs and is cake-like (not a pancake, not a custard) with an unusual, distinctively chewy texture.
 Everyone who tastes it love it.
 I don’t recall where I stumbled on the formula, but I haven’t encountered it anywhere since.